2026 United States House of Representatives elections in Michigan

-The 2026 United States House of Representatives elections in Michigan will be held on November 3, 2026, to elect the 13 U.S. representatives from the State of Michigan, one from all the state's congressional districts.
+The 2026 United States House of Representatives elections in Michigan will be held on November 3, 2026, to elect the 13 U.S. representatives from the state of Michigan, one from all the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary elections will take place on August 4, 2026.
+The primary elections took place on August 4, 2026.
+The filing deadline to run for the August 4 primary was April 21.